Skip to Content

 Source Code & Data

-• Excel calculations: The downloadable Excel file contains all settings and detailed calculations
+• Excel spreadsheet: The full spreadsheet with all settings and calculations is available on request

-• Configuration: All values in the simulation match the Excel and the theory described in this documentation
+• Configuration: All values in the simulation match the Formulas and the theory described in this documentation

 Screenshot of Excel spreadsheet showing technical configuration settings for the 3D simulation, including orbital parameters, precession cycles, eccentricity values, and mathematical constants